-A business cannot act on its own.
+A company cannot act on its own.
 The decision to commit, or refrain from, corruption may be taken by a single representative, or by a group of employees.
-This brief Guide has outlined some of the most common excuses used by employees to justify illegal or immoral behaviour.
-Any effective anticorruption programme must counter these excuses with convincing arguments.
+This brief Guide has outlined some of the most common excuses used by employees to justify illegal or immoral effective behaviour.
+Anv anti-corruption programme must counter these excuses with convincing arguments.
 When employees understand that their excuses do not hold, and that they are therefore unable to justify their behaviour, the chances are much higher that they will abstain from these acts.